Key Points

 Similar to the structure in regulated states where official authorities are responsible for publishing the coordinated rates, it is likely that title insurance companies in unregulated states use downstream channels such as title agency companies to coordinate their prices.

-State-run vs. Private Title Insurance
+State-run v.
+Private Title Insurance

 Most of the developed world uses a land registration system called Torrens title, in which the state keeps a definitive record of land ownership and there is no need for title insurance as such.
 It is worth highlighting that Iowa, for example, has introduced a state-run title insurance system.
 Iowa Title Guaranty is the only entity authorized to do business in Iowa.
 Instead of having title insurance agents, Iowa certifies an abstractor to perform the records search, a private practice attorney then reviews it and issues an opinion – the abstract is then updated and loan completed.
 Iowa Guaranty passes on the charges to attorneys and abstractors, but no money goes back to the lender, eliminating the kickback problems.
 Any excess revenue beyond operating expenses is given to affordable housing initiatives in Iowa.
 The introduction of the Iowa state run scheme in 1987 has resulted in a reduction in premium costs: